 Original sales contract

 It lists the terms and conditions of the prior sale, including contingencies, disclosures, and any special provisions.
-Understanding these details can help FSBO sellers grasp previous agreements and potential obligations when they list their homes.
+Reviewing it helps ensure you meet any potential obligations.

 Loan documents (mortgage statement and payoff quote)